abde0103/Project-graphtransformer/README.md

 - nets/SBMs_node_classification/graph_transformer_net_concat.py : Architecture with LaplacianPE concatenation instead of a simple addition.
 - All the scripts in scripts/MAP583 : see below
 - All the files in the folder results : basic results for presentation.pdf
+- results/SNR_results/analyse_results.ipynb : notebook to reproduce the plots in presentation.pdf
 - presentation.pdf

 ## 3. Dataset generation